 The scope of works involved earthworks and pavement works (including Australia’s first exposed aggregate concrete road), installation of services and stormwater drainage pits, pipes, kerbing, precast concrete walls and timber cladding, and landscaping including local trees, installation of drink fountains and planter boxes.

 The high-profile location of King Street and surrounding areas required Civcon to complete the works to the highest standards.
 Collaborative stakeholder engagement and community consultation activities were required to minimise interruptions to local businesses and pedestrian access.

 January 2017 – Ongoing

 The Waterbank project is located in East Perth on the edge of the Perth city centre and the Swan River.
 The site will be developed over the next ten years and will include residential, commercial and retail developments as well as public realm, green spaces, wetlands, riverfront promenades, a town square and the Hay Street pier.

-Civcon implemented material tracking and worked closely with sub-contractors and suppliers to maximise material sustainability, implemented waste management and the recycling of construction material wherever possible (e.g. re-used limestone pavement for embankment fill), and was responsible for the treatment of contaminated water.
-No water run off was allowed to enter the Swan River.
+The project team implemented material tracking and worked closely with sub-contractors and suppliers to maximise material sustainability and the recycling of construction material wherever possible.
+Environmental Management included the treatment of contaminated water as no water run off was allowed to enter the Swan River.